halnasri/nlohmann_json/.dotstop_extensions/README.md

 ---
 ```

-Since functions may be overloaded, a `FunctionReference` can be initialised with an optional overload-parameter.
-The overload-parameter specifies which implementation of the function is referred to, i.e. if the overload-parameter for the function ``class::function()`` is set to _n_, then the _n_-th implementation when counting the occurrences from top to bottom of ``function()`` within the class ``class`` is used, if it exists; otherwise, an error is thrown.
+Since functions may be overloaded, the optional `overload` parameter selects which implementation to capture.
+Overloads are counted by occurrences of  `FunctionName(` at the class’s top level, in order from top to bottom within the class body.
+If overload is not provided, the first occurrence (1) is used.

+Error handling:

+- If name is not of the form `ClassName::FunctionName`, a ValueError is raised.
+- If brace tracking fails while parsing the class (e.g., popping from an empty stack), a ValueError is raised with a “Fatal error” message.
+- If the requested overload cannot be found within the detected class, an error is raised.
+- If the file cannot be opened, Python’s file I/O errors propagate.

 Additionally, it is possible, but not mandatory, to give a description.
 The full example is:
 ```
 ---
 ...